dhis2/dhis2-docs/src/sysadmin/installation.md

 DHIS 2 can invalidate the various instance's caches by listening for events sent and emitted from a Redis server, when configured to do so.

-This is considered the easiest and preferred way to enable cache invalidation, if you already plan to use Redis for shared data store cluster configuration { #install_cluster_configuration_redis }, it will share this Redis server for both purposes.
+This is considered the easiest and preferred way to enable cache invalidation, if you already plan to use [Redis for shared data store cluster configuration](#install_cluster_configuration_redis), it will share this Redis server for both purposes.

 #### Prerequisites